 In the Netherlands, the results are very similar.
-38% of SMBs saw a slow down of digitalisation, while 29% saw an acceleration.
+38% of SMBs saw a slowdown in digitalisation, while 29% saw an acceleration.
 26% saw no changes.

-A clear majority of Spanish SMB owners said that the COVID-19 pandemic positively impacted their efforts to make their businesses more digital.
+In Spain, a clear majority of SMBs said that COVID-19 pandemic positively impacted their digitalisation efforts.

 45.9 % of German SMB owners who saw an acceleration in digitalisation at their companies enabled working from home, 28.2 % moved their sales online and 20% added new external communication channels.

-The results of our survey for Belgium are similar to those in Germany.
-46.8 % of businesses who saw an acceleration in their digitalisations implemented additional measures to enable remote working.
+46.8 % of businesses that saw an acceleration in their digitalisation implemented additional measures to enable remote working.
 24.2 % digitised their sales, 14.5 % added new channels to their external communication and another 14.5 % took other measures.

-Contrary to the countries above, in France, the majority of SMB owners said that the ongoing pandemic had slowed down their digitalisation.
+In France, the majority of SMB owners said that the pandemic had slowed down their digitalisation.

-The main reason for this seems to be money.
-46.2 % of those who said their digitalisation was either slowed down or unimpacted said that they didn’t have enough money for significant changes.
+The main reason seems to be money.
+46.2 % of those who said their digitalisation was either slowed down or unimpaired said that they didn’t have enough money for significant changes.
 39.1 % said, however, that they were already digital enough to continue operating and 7.8 % said they lacked the expertise to enhance digitalisation.

-However, fewer business owners in the Netherlands judged themselves sufficiently digital to make it through the crisis than in France.
-27% said they already had enough digital technology integrated compared to 39.1 % in France.
+However, fewer business owners in the Netherlands judged themselves sufficiently digital to make it through the crisis.
+27% said they already had enough digital technology integrated.

 Entrepreneurs in the Netherlands seem to be rather happy with government support for their digitalisation.
 34% say there is sufficient help available and 44% say there is some help available.
 15% say there is no adequate support available.

-Our survey does not show a clear result on whether the ongoing COVID-19 pandemic positively impacts digitalisation of SMBs across Europe.
+Our survey does not show a clear result on whether the COVID-19 pandemic positively impacts the digitalisation of SMBs across Europe.
 This might have different reasons.

 Our study additionally shows a clear correlation between the satisfaction of SMB owners with public aid and their ranking in the EU’s digitalisation report.
-This means that governments play an important role.
 Public bodies should hence continue those programs which work well and improve efforts where there is a lot of room for improvement.
-This might become even more relevant in the aftermath of the pandemic when governments need to decide where to cut back public spending and where not.